Jacob Prater, Discipline Coordinator

 Academic Standards for Soil and Waste Resources

-To graduate with a major or minor in soil and waste resources you must have a minimum cumulative grade point average of 2.50.
+To graduate with a major or minor in soil and waste resources you must have a minimum in-major grade point average of 2.25.

 Academic Standards for the College of Natural Resources